Main

 Supply Chain CSR

-• Do you have a written policy in relation to supply chain CSR and CSR procurement which covers human rights and labor, health and safety, business ethics, environmental management, etc., related to your suppliers?
+• Do you have a written policy in relation to supply chain and procurement which covers human rights and labor, health and safety, business ethics, environmental management, etc.?

 On-Site Inspections of Suppliers (Auditing)